puneet4840/DevOps-/5 - Kubernetes (CKAD)/9-10 - Health Probes.md

 Health Probes are the mechanism that is used to monitor the health status of container inside the pod.

 So you’ve built an amazing app and deployed it to Kubernetes — congrats!
 But how do you make sure your app stays up and running as intended?
 That’s where liveness and readiness probes come in.
+It is used inside the pods yaml or deployment yaml.

 ```Health probes pods के अंदर run हो रहे containers की health को monitor करते हैं.```